 Passport Health – Travel Vaccines for Burkina Faso

-“I had a great experience when I brought my daughter to get vaccines for traveling to Burkina Faso.
+“I had a great experience when I brought my daughter to get vaccines for travelling to Burkina Faso.
 The registered nurse was awesome.
 She took her time explaining all of the vaccines my daughter needed.
 I feel very at ease that my daughter is going to be protected from diseases as much as possible.
 Also your clinic was the only place that was not out of the Hep A pediatric.
 The vaccine is on back order and I could not find a pharmacy that had any.
 I definitely would recommend your clinic to some one else.
 Thank you, you do a great job and really know your stuff!”